 Entrepreneurial Internship Program

-The Keller Center has established a summer internship program for Princeton undergraduate students who are interested in experiencing and learning from work assignments in entrepreneurial enterprises.
-The Keller Center, with the help of the network of Princeton alumni and supporters in the established Princeton Entrepreneurs' Network (PrincetonEN or PEN), is undertaking this effort to encourage and facilitate such internships for Princeton students.
+In 2011, the Keller Center established a summer internship program for Princeton undergraduate students interested in experiencing and learning from work assignments in entrepreneurial enterprises.
+The Keller Center, with the help of the network of Princeton alumni and supporters in the established Princeton Entrepreneurs' Network (PrincetonEN or PEN), is undertaking this effort to encourage and facilitate such opportunities for Princeton students.
 Resources for entrepreneurial interns: Industry Guide

 International Research Exchange Program (REACH)

 The REACH program is an International Research Exchange Program (REACH).
 Princeton University partners with three German Ruhr universities: Ruhr University Bochum, University of Duisburg-Essen and TU Dortmund.
 Also part of the REACH program are the Hong Kong University of Science and Technology (HKUST) and the Applied Science and Technology Research Institute (ASTRI), a Hong Kong government sponsored research center.
 Find about more about the HKUST program here.
 The mission of the REACH program is to offer students on both sides an eight-week, hands-on research internship in an international context.
 Participating students will be immersed in a new culture while working on a research project in their field of study.
 The program aims to broaden students' perspectives and enable them to become globally minded researchers and technologists.

 Preparing to Lead Internship Program